a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 To inspect the hello-server Service, run kubectl get: `kubectl get service`

-To view the application from your web browser, open a new tab and enter the following address, replacing `[EXTERNAL IP]` with the `EXTERNAL-IP` for `hello-server`.
+To view the application from your web browser, open a new tab and enter the following address, replacing `[EXTERNAL IP]` with the `EXTERNAL-IP` for `hello-server` (we can find it by runnin `kubectl get service`).

 * `http://[EXTERNAL-IP]:8080`